RSS3-Network/Mastodon-Instance-Kit/README.md

 # Mastodon-plugin

-This repository builds Mastodon Plugin (a backend service) to handle ActivityPub events and direct them to local Kafka Broker.
+Mastodon Plugin is a backend service that handles ActivityPub events and directs them to a local Kafka Broker.
+It's designed for Mastodon Instance operators to easily integrate with their existing setup:

-Any Mastodon Instance operator can run the Plugin as a docker-service in the `docker-compose.yaml` file of the Mastodon repository.
-The **Pre-built Image** is provided.
+- Run as a Docker service in your Mastodon's `docker-compose.yaml` file (pre-built image available)

-Then it's needed to update the Nginx configuration forward /inbox requests to the kafka_sender service.
+- Update Nginx configuration to forward /inbox requests to the plugin service

-Now, you should be ready to go!

-Note: Some configuration is required in `.env.production` file of the Mastodon repository. (details below)
+- Configure necessary env variables in the `kafka_sender` section of the `docker-compose.yaml` or in the `.env.production` file

 ## Usage